The purpose of this study is to see if there is benefit in using an IV contrast (sodium fluorescein) to identify nerves during head and neck surgery.

 Palo Alto, California, United States

-Facial nerve correlation of Fluorescein Sodium With Electrostimulation
+Facial Nerve Correlation of Fluorescein Sodium With Electrostimulation

 Surgeon assessment of fluorescence correlation with electrostimulation using a Likert-style rating from 1-4 where 1=No correlation; 2=Some correlation; 3=Good correlation; 4=Excellent correlation

-Correlation of Fluorescein Sodium With Surgeons' Visual Assessment of nerve
+Correlation of Fluorescein Sodium With Surgeons' Visual Assessment of Nerve

 Survey of surgeon visual assessment of nerve under white light compared to fluorescence using a Likert-style rating from 1-4 where 1=No correlation; 2=Some correlation; 3=Good correlation; 4=Excellent correlation.

-Ratio of Nerve Fluorescence compared to Background Tissue
+Ratio of Nerve Fluorescence Compared to Background Tissue

-Ratio of nerve fluorescence intensity compared to background fluorescence intensity
+Weber contrast ratio of nerve fluorescence intensity compared to background fluorescence intensity

 Average Dose of Sodium Fluorescein Administration